ripple/xrp-batch-payout-cli/README.md

   inputCsv - The input CSV path.
 Should point to a file that contains the receiver's XRP details. outputCsv - The output CSV path.
 Will be generated after xrp-batch-payout is complete. network - The XRPL network.
-Either 'testnet' or 'mainnet'. grpcUrl - The web gRPC endpoint for the rippleD node. usdToXrpRate - The price of 1 XRP in USD. secret - The XRP wallet seed.
+Either 'testnet' or 'mainnet'. serverUrl - The web gRPC endpoint for the rippleD node. usdToXrpRate - The price of 1 XRP in USD. secret - The XRP wallet seed.
 Used to generate an ephemeral wallet to locally sign transactions. confirmed - The confirmation status.
 Indicates whether to start or cancel the payout.